zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: I don't think it is a replacement.
 The tragedy of being human is that it's easy to construe as a replacement insofar as like the ideas hit similar buttons in people's brains.

-**CM**: At the same time, even in your Diary, you will talk about it.
+**CM**: At the same time, even in your diary, you will talk about it.

 **ZMD**: To be clear, I wrote that 20 years ago.
 I would not write that today.